mit-pdos/sigmaos/cpython3.11/Doc/library/types.rst

    However, for a structured record type use :func:`~collections.namedtuple` instead.

-   :class:`!SimpleNamespace` objects are supported by :func:`copy.replace`.

    .. versionadded:: 3.3

    .. versionchanged:: 3.9
       Attribute order in the repr changed from alphabetical to insertion (like ``dict``).

-   .. versionchanged:: 3.13
-      Added support for an optional positional argument.

 .. function:: DynamicClassAttribute(fget=None, fset=None, fdel=None, doc=None)